elp49/ftpclient/Readme.txt

 FtpClient uses the latest version of python3.

+Usage:
-Usage: python3 ftpclient.py <HOST> <FILENAME> [optional: <PORT>]
+    python3 ftpclient.py [-v] host filename [port]

+    -v          Suppresses display of server responses.
-    HOST        the host address of the desired FTP server FILENAME    the relative path to a log file for recording ftp messages
+    host        Specifies the host address of the FTP server to connnect to. filename    Specifies the file to write sent and received FTP messages. port        Specifies the port number for the FTP server (default: 21).

-    optional:
-    PORT        the desired port number to connect to the FTP server (default: 21)

-Once the program is running, you can use the "help" command to have a list of commands displayed.
-The available commands are described below:
+Once the client is started, it will immediately attempt to connect to the host machine specified by its host address in the command line on the specified port (or default port 21 is none is given).
+The "help" command lists the available
+commands:

     cd          CHANGE WORKING DIRECTORY
     get         RETRIEVE FILE